 In Q3 2021, a claim was filed in a Nigerian court by a former partner of Prime Exploration and Production Limited ("Prime"), against Prime and Purion, disputing the validity and terms of the RSA between Purion and Prime for the Asaramatoru Oil Field.
-In Q1 2022, an out of court settlement was negotiated between the claimant and Prime.
-The terms of the settlement remain confidential.
-Consequently, there is insufficient information regarding how, or if, the terms of the RSA will be impacted, or which parties to the RSA will be affected.
-However, no amendments to the Asaramatoru RSA have been requested or proposed by Prime since the settlement.
+In Q1 2022, the parties advised the court that there were ongoing settlement discussions between them and requested an adjournment of the court proceedings to allow the settlement efforts to continue.
+A second adjournment was requested in May.
+The parties returned to court in July.
+They confirmed that they were at an advance stage of settlement and should file terms of settlement before the next adjourned date.
+The parties are scheduled to return to court on December 12, 2022, in order to advise the court on status of these discussions.
+Consequently, there is still insufficient information regarding how, or if, the terms of the RSA will be impacted, or which parties to the RSA will be affected.
+However, no amendments to the Asaramatoru RSA have been requested or proposed by Prime.